sammck/tp-hub/README.md

 test-network-prereqs
 ```
 ## Override public DNS for LAN-local HTTPS names (Optional)
-Services that can be accessed through HTTPS only through a local LAN connection, (including `traefik.${PARENT_DNS_DOMAIN}`,
+ Any services that can be accessed through HTTPS but require a local LAN connection (including `traefik.${PARENT_DNS_DOMAIN}`,
 `portainer.${PARENT_DNS_DOMAIN}`, and `lanhub.{PARENT_DNS_DOMAIN}`) present a special problem.

 On the one hand, in order to generate valid Let's-encrypt certificates for them, they must have a valid public DNS name that resolves
-to your network's public IP address--this is necessary so that Traeific can answer Let's-encrypt's HTTP challenge, which is the way Let's-encrypt
+to your network's public IP address--this is necessary so that Traefik can answer Let's-encrypt's HTTP challenge, which is the way Let's-encrypt
 verifies that you own the DNS name you are requesting a certificate for.

 On the other hand, for your client (web browser, etc) that is sitting within the LAN, you want the service's DNS name to resolve to the tp-hub host's
-`${HUB_LAN_IP}`.
+LAN-local IP address `${HUB_LAN_IP}`.
 That way it will enter the reverse-proxy through the LAN-local entry point and will be allowed through the firewall.

 The most correct way to make that work would be to run an intermediate DNS server inside your LAN that overrides the necessary public IP
 addresses and point all machines on the LAN at that DNS server (via DHCP configuration, etc).
 But that is overkill for most home environments.